partialdata/Enterprise-Incident-Triage-AI-Agent/README.md

 - Deterministic severity scoring with boosts from mock knowledge base/history tools
 - PII detection and redaction before processing
 - Confidence scoring with escalation when below threshold
-- Pluggable LLM client (mock by default) for summaries/actions/rationale with JSON-schema prompting and cost/tokens logging
+- Pluggable LLM client (mock by default; OpenAI and Ollama supported) for summaries/actions/rationale with JSON-schema prompting and cost/tokens logging
 - Structured outputs via Pydantic; request-scoped structured logging
 - Evaluation harness with labeled cases and unit tests